NicolasFeron/redmine_project_custom_tabs/README.md

 This plugin is used to dynamically add tabs in the project view.
 The custom tab can display the result of an existing Redmine page, display a specific query or point an extrernal url.

-This plugin add two new settings :
+This plugin add two new settings for custom tabs:
 * one in the administration page
 * the other in the project settings

 The first allow an administrator to edit all the custom tabs for any project.

 The second allow a manager to edit ll the custom tabs for his project.

+Now, the plugin allow to set a custom model for the custom tabs.
+The model can be create and update by administrator and set to cutom tabs by manager.
+The model is used to totaty customise the rendering on the tab (see the samples models in the sample directory)

 Installation
 ------------